quinn-caverly/neovim-installation-and-config-guide/README.md

 })
 ```

-> Plugins often have dependencies and requirements so installing a plugin may not be as simple as the process shown above.
+However, plugins often have dependencies and various requirements so installing a plugin may not be as simple as the process shown above.
 If the process is different, it should be explained on the Github page of that particular plugin.

 <h2 id="step5"> Step #5: Configure Plugins with the Lua Scripting Language </h2>